Aliemeka/git-practice/README.md

 ## Practicing using Git

-This repository is for newbies to teach newbies git fundamentals and how to use Github.
+This repository is for newbies to teach them git fundamentals and how to use Github.
 <br>
 <br>